Eel porridge

 Dien Chau wet cake, a rustic but delicious dish

-Thanh Chuong Chicken Soup
+Thanh Chuong Chicken Porridge

 Thanh Chuong chicken stew is also known as chicken soup.
-To cook this dish, in addition to delicious hill chicken meat, salt and shallots are indispensable ingredients.
+To cook this dish, in addition to delicious hill chicken, salt and shallots are indispensable ingredients.
 Specifically, the chicken must be bled skillfully, the bleeding hole must be small and precise to keep the chicken's neck skin intact, and all the blood must be removed to keep the chicken meat bright and fresh.

 Nam Dan Soy Sauce